Self-proclaimed monarchy: Congo

 Within days of being independent from Belgium, the new Republic of the Congo found itself torn between competing political factions, as well as by foreign interference.
 As the situation deteriorated, Moise Tshombe declared the independence of Katanga Province as the State of Katanga on 11 July 1960.
 Albert Kalonji, claiming that the Baluba were being persecuted in the Congo and needed their own state in their traditional Kasai homeland, followed suit shortly afterwards and declared the autonomy of South Kasai on 8 August, with himself as head.
-On 12 April 1961, Kalonji's father was granted the title Mulopwe (which roughly translates to "emperor" or "god-king"), but he immediately "abdicated" in favor of his son.
-On 16 July, but retained the title of Mulopwe and changed his name to Albert I Kalonji Ditunga.
+On 12 April 1961, Kalonji's father was granted the title Mulopwe (which roughly translates to "emperor" or "god-king"), but he immediately "abdicated" in favor of his son on 16 July.
+Albert Kalonji retained the title of Mulopwe and changed his name to Albert I Kalonji Ditunga.
 The move was controversial with members of Kalonji's own party and cost him much support.

 Shortly thereafter, as preparation for the invasion of Katanga, Congolese government troops invaded and occupied South Kasai, and Kalonji was arrested.
 He escaped, but South Kasai ultimately returned to the Congo.

 France

 In 1736, Freiherr Theodor Stephan von Neuhof established himself as King of Corsica in an attempt to free the island of Corsica from Genoese rule.

-In 1804, French Consul Napoleon Bonaparte proclaimed himself "Emperor Napoleon I".
+On 18 May 1804, the French senate proclaimed Napoleon Bonaparte "Emperor of the French".
 Although this imperial regime ended with his fall from power, Napoleon's nephew, Louis-Napoléon Bonaparte, was elected in 1848 as President of France.
 In 1852, he declared himself "Emperor Napoleon III"; he was deposed in 1870.